RobbieRotten/obsidian/content/UTS Law Notes/FOL Reading notes.md

   - Rule util
     - What is the correct rule
     - Which choice is consistent with correct rule
-    - Respect law and don’t steal
+    - Respect law and don't steal
 - Wesley Hohfeld four basic types of rights
   - Privileges (or liberties).
     - You have a right in the form of a privilege to do something iff you have no duty not to do that thing